phannhat17/mini-project-optimization/README.md

 ```

 ## Results
-Here we are only collecting results based on **number of bins used and total cost** so while collecting we omitted the code that prints out how the packages are sorted into the bins **(this affects quite a bit the actual runtime of the solver)**.
+Here, we just need **the number of used bins and the total cost**, so for the real running time results, we omitted the printing code of the detailed packing methods **(this affects quite a bit the actual runtime of the solver)**.
 - The results for each model are shown in the `results` folder.
-- The overview of the results can be found [here](./results/results.pdf)
+- An overview of the results can be found [here](./results/results.pdf)
 - CP and MIP model solvers only receive input data up to **600 packages**
-- You can use google colab to run this project like [this](https://colab.research.google.com/drive/1ouxqr2eeJTfJou74Oxw4Syih_zFGgm2p?usp=sharing)
+- You can use google colab to run our project like [this](https://colab.research.google.com/drive/1ouxqr2eeJTfJou74Oxw4Syih_zFGgm2p?usp=sharing)

-If you want to collect results by yourself, you can run the `collect_results` script by this command in the **root dir** of this repository:
+If you want to collect results by yourself, you can run the `collect_results` script by this command in the **root dir** of the repository:
 ```
 ./script/collect_results.sh {mode} {attempt}
 ```